 As of the date of this Management Information Circular, the Corporation has a total of six directors and three members of senior management.
-One director (or 16% of the Board) is a member of a Designated Group and one member of senior management (or 33% of senior management) is a member of a Designated Group.
+Two directors (or 33% of the Board) are members of a Designated Group and one member of senior management (or 33% of senior management) is a member of a Designated Group.